morganstanley/hobbes/doc/en/language/controlflow.rst

 Similar to comprehensions in Python, these allow us to describe the algorithm used to create a sequence of data.

-.. warning:: Remember, Hobbes code is executed eagerly, meaning the comprehension will usually be evaluated in full when it is declared.
+.. note:: Remember, Hobbes code is executed eagerly, meaning the comprehension will usually be evaluated in full when it is declared.

 ::